bradleeharr/MusicOfTheMadGod/README.md

 * Place Tracks for each dungeon/area/realm in their respective folder.
 Example Below:
   * <img src="https://github.com/user-attachments/assets/29c0fd3d-c44d-4452-993a-64a48027af87">
+  * Note: Due to Copyright concerns that I have not yet wanted to deal with **This does not come with any music tracks**, and you will need to download and copy the tracks that you want into every folder.

 * Run RotMG, then Mute in-game Music